 “What happens in the fund business is that the magic of compounding returns is overwhelmed by the tyranny of compounding costs.
 It’s a mathematical fact.”

-It doesn’t take a genius to know that a mutual fund that has to pay managers, researchers, marketers, and salespeople will cost more than a bare-bones index fund that simply represents an index.
+It makes good sense that a mutual fund that has to pay managers, researchers, marketers and salespeople will cost more than a bare-bones index fund that represents an index.
 These costs are passed down to investors through the management expense ratio (MER).

-An actively managed mutual fund might charge a 2.25% MER.
+An actively managed mutual fund may charge a 2.25% MER.
 Here’s how those costs break down:

-Investors pay more to own actively managed mutual funds in hopes to outperform the market, yet all evidence shows that high costs all but guarantee an active mutual fund will underperform its benchmark.
+Investors pay more to own actively managed mutual funds to, theoretically, outperform the market.
+Yet, all evidence shows that high costs guarantee an active mutual fund will underperform its benchmark.

-If you’re not comfortable with DIY investing but want to cut costs, take a look at the best robo advisors in Canada.
-You’ll typically pay less than 1% in fees, but get the benefit of a customized portfolio that suits your goals and risk tolerance.
-You also won’t have to worry about rebalancing that portfolio once a year — a robo advisor like Wealthsimple will do that for you.
+If you’re not comfortable with DIY investing but want to cut costs, take a look at the best robo-advisors in Canada.
+You’ll typically pay less than 1% in fees, but get the benefit of a customised portfolio that suits your goals and risk tolerance.
+You also won’t have to worry about rebalancing that portfolio once a year — a robo-advisor like Wealthsimple will do that for you.

 Last word: Should you buy index or mutual funds?